liaskast/project-icsharp/README.md

 ### Disclaimer
 The development of this language kernel for C# is at it's very early stages.
-This is Alpha.
-Take with a large pinch of salt :)
+This is the Alpha stage.

 ### Installation

 ### BUILD ISSUE FIX AND INSTALLATION (Windows confirmed working for now)
-Clone the respository and make sure that the submodule engine has been cloned by using this command:
+Clone the respository and make sure that the submodule engine has been cloned by using the command:

 `git clone --recurse-submodules -j8 git://github.com/MohamedEihab/icsharp`

-Update and restore the nuget dependencies using the following commands
+Update and restore the nuget dependencies using the following commands:

 ```
 nuget\Nuget.exe update -self